 Technical Diving is the use of science, equipment, and techniques to safely perform dives beyond the scope of standard recreational limitations.
 This can mean exceeding depth limits of 40m, or exceeding No Decompression Limits, or both.
 It can also mean entering into overhead environments, and even use of equipment beyond the training limits of recreational standards.

 Technical diving is diving for a purpose.
 Whatever that purpose may be, technical divers must understand the increased risks inherent in the activity.
 Considerable planning and preparation goes into every dive, additional safety requirements must be built in, and specialized emergency procedures exist that must be trained and maintained in order to perform dives safely.
-Just as there are an array of personality types and mentalities that are not appropriate for even recreational dive training, technical divers must have strong self-discipline, dedicated to continuous practice, improvement, and growth, be conservative in decision-making, humble, and capable of holding themselves fully accountable and responsible for their own decisions and choices.
+Just as there are an array of personality types and mentalities that are not appropriate for even recreational dive training, technical divers must have strong self-discipline, remain dedicated to continuous practice, improvement, and growth, be conservative in decision-making, humble, and be capable of holding themselves fully accountable and responsible for their own decisions and choices.

 Technical courses require a very different mentality than that of Recreational diving.
 Candidates must be assessed for authorization to enroll before being accepted into a course, intensive study and practice are mandatory once enrolled, standards are far higher, and so are the expectations--Just like Leadership courses.
 Also just like Leadership courses, candidates can not begin Technical training until after all Core Recreational courses have been completed, and even then, candidates are constantly evaluated, and not guaranteed certification.